tommhe14/sofascore-wrapper/README.md

 - If you have any enhancement requests, feel free to open an issue with the front end proof of what you're looking to get.
 - Always open to pull requests!

+*This is an unofficial API wrapper and not affiliated with Sofascore.
+You may be at risk via Sofascore's TOS.*

 ## Examples
 Check out some more use cases from the examples folder!